 - Raise community understanding and practice in the definition and measurement of the take-up and use of information in support of various mission work.

 - Engage a diverse set of groups in a common quest – thereby promoting healthy, heterogeneous interactions and exchange.

 - Advancement of leading edge thinking and knowledge around the take-up and use of information.

 - The development of a community acceptance and use of a common set of principles and possibly a core tool for measuring the take-up and use of information – across policy areas.

 - Change to how people see the process of research and development of performance measures and tools in terms of community engagement and support.

 We are making strong progress towards the goals noted above.
-PPX assistancet has helped leverage support form other groups such as Waterloo University and others in both direct funding and in-kind contributions – with more to come.
+PPX assistance has helped leverage support from other groups such as University of Waterloo and others in both direct funding and in-kind contributions – with more to come.
 Groups using evolved versions of the survey are numerous and growing.
 The following list summarizes key papers and presentations over the past several years:

 Original KUUT Study: Skinner (2007).
 Canadian Journal of Program Evaluation

 KUUT Protocol Study: Shankar, Skinner, Morton Ninomiya, & Bhawra (2019).
 Health Research Policy and Systems